-- Sanitation charges shall be charged at applicable tariffs as determined by council in each annual budget, according to the principles set out in 4.3 and 4.4 below. - Tariff adjustments shall be effective from 1 July each year. - Sanitation service charges shall be levied on the basis of the type of the tank or disposal system in respect of static sanitation including a transportation charge per km in respect of tank clearance and in terms of water consumption in respect of water borne systems in metered areas and according to flat rate per month in unmetered areas. - Sanitation services are provided on an "as required" basis and are therefore currently not subject to an availability charge, even though this may be considered in the future.

-Refer to Annexure B for a schedule of applicable sanitation tariffs.
+- Sanitation charges shall be charged at applicable tariffs as determined by council in each annual budget, according to the principles set out in 4.3 and 4.4 below. - Tariff adjustments shall be effective from 1 July each year. - Sanitation service charges shall be levied on the basis of the type of the tank or disposal system in respect of static sanitation including a transportation charge per km in respect of tank clearance and in terms of water consumption in respect of water borne systems in metered areas and according to flat rate of R150.00 per month in unmetered areas and households with boreholes connected to sewer line. - Sanitation services are provided on an "as required" basis and are therefore currently not subject to an availability charge, even though this may be considered in the future. - Refer to Annexure B for a schedule of applicable sanitation tariffs.